 Donation Boxes: All shelters appreciate donations.
 Use a box with a slot in the top for cash donations.
 Kids can stick play money in the box to support their shelter.
 Use additional donation boxes to collect food, blankets, toys, etc. You can even use this as an opportunity to do a community service project and collect real donations for a local animal shelter.

-Additional Pet Supplies: Use your imagination to find additional props to add to your shelter….brushes, combs, cat toys, leases, dog toys, etc.
+Additional Pet Supplies: Use your imagination to find additional props to add to your shelter….brushes, combs, cat toys, leashes, dog toys, etc.

 Your Kids Will Have So Much Fun With this Printable

-One of the things that I love about dramatic play centers is that kids have so much fun that they don’t even realize that they are learning.
+One of the things that I love about the dramatic play center is that kids have so much fun that they don’t even realize that they are learning.
 There are many ways that you can add some literacy opportunities to your dramatic play center.

 Use this printable to help your kids make collars for each animal in the shelter.
 They can customize the blank tags with a letter or name.